HudoGriz/QTLspyer/QTLspyer/shiny/markdown/table.md

-The results of the analysis are in addition to plots also provided in form of three data tables.
+The results of the analysis are in addition to plots also provided in the form of three data tables.
 Each of them can be downloaded via the download button.
-In the **SNPs** tab the statistic for each detected _SNP_ is provided.
-The second tab, **QTL - ∆SNP statistic** summarizes the chromosomal positions where _∆SNP_ was above the given threshold.
-The third tab, **QTL - Q statistic** summarizes the chromosomal positions where _Q'_ was above the given threshold.
-If no entries are given for the second and third data table it is because there are no chromosomal areas above the set threshold.
+In the **SNP results** tab, the statistic for each detected _SNP_ are provided.
+The second tab, **QTL-seq results** summarizes the QTLs found by the **QTL-seq** approach.
+The third tab, **G' results** summarizes the QTLs found by the **G’** approach.
+If no entries are present in the second and third data table, no chromosomal areas above the set threshold were found.

     - POS - genome position
     - REF - Reference nucleotide